Willardgmoore/Nucleus/docs/overview/tasks_basics.rst

 Tasks
 ===========================

 Once a project has gone Live and a team has been formed, tasks may be created.
-These can then be accepted and completed by members of the project earning users :ref:`contribution_basics`.
+These can then be accepted and completed by members of the project, earning users :ref:`contribution_basics`.

 Accepting tasks
 ----------------

 A task can only be accepted by members in the same position as the task.
 For instance, a Graphic Designer can only complete Graphic Designer tasks while a Node.Js developer can only complete Node.Js tasks.
 Makes sense right?
 For more information on positions, see: :ref:`positions_basics`.

 There is a limit to how many tasks you can accept at any one time.
 The method for setting a limit on tasks will be set by the project creator via the project settings.
-The first way is contribution scaled which means you can accept 1 more task every multiple of the setting.
+The first method is limiting with a *contribution scale*, which means you can accept 1 more task every multiple of the setting.
 For instance, if the project creator sets the limit to scale every 5 pts, then at 0-4 pts you can accept one task, at 5-9 pts you can accept two tasks and so on and so forth.
-The second method is to set a flat limit which is as simple as it sounds; the maximum tasks you may undertake at any one time will be this limit.
+The second method is to set a *flat limit* which is as simple as it sounds; the maximum tasks you may undertake at any one time will be this limit.

 You can see what positions you are in from the Mission Control Dashboard, and you can see how many more tasks you may accept on the Mission Control Tasks page - it's the little badge that says 'Spaces'.